michelmbem/AddyScript/docs/classes.md

 ## Records

-A record is a special type of class that can be used to represent a simple data structure.
+A record is a special type of class that allows you to represent a simple data structure.
 Records are immutable and final by default.
-The script engine automatically generates a constructor for them, as well as an override of the _equals_, _hashCode_ and _toString_ methods.
+The scripting engine automatically generates a constructor for them, as well as overriding the `equals`, `hashCode`, and `toString` methods.
-It also automatically generates a property for each field of the record.
+It also automatically generates a property for each of the record's fields.
-The equality (==) and the inequality (!=) operators are overloaded to compare records.
+The equality (`==`) and inequality (`!=`) operators are also overloaded to make comparing records easier.

 The syntax for defining a record is as follows:

 Form 1: